A little more about me

 Meanwhile, on the academic side of things, I completed a Masters degree in Mathematical Science at the University of Central Florida.
 Math, like programming, has been an interest for some time.
 Some of my free time is spent volunteering at FIRST robotics events to hopefully give others the great experience I had.

-I'm now a part of the wonderful team at Code School, a company that helped me get into web development in the first place.
+I'm now a part of the wonderful team at Pluralsight, a company that helped me get into web development in the first place.
 If you're into web, math, or FIRST robotics, it would be nice to talk!
 Feel free to send me an e-mail or ping me on Twitter.